erigontech/erigon/README.md

 - Linux: `libgtest-dev` `libomp-dev` `libgmp-dev`
 - MacOS: `brew install libomp` `brew install gmp`

+Using the Makefile command: `make build-libs` will install these for the relevant architecture.

 ## zkevm-specific API Support

 In order to enable the zkevm_ namespace, please add 'zkevm' to the http.api flag (see the example config below).